+But you know who COULD listen to me for hours – and vice versa?
+My girlfriends.
+Oh, how we would sit, sip, and solve the world’s problems!
+Afterward, I would go home to my husband, and he would be happy that I was happy…and talked out.
+That, my friends, is a successful relationship.
 That’s why it is imperative to carve out time with your girlfriends.
-If nothing else, it is important to maintain the health of your other relationships!
-I have step by step instructions, not to mention girlfriends’ getaway ideas, to aid the cause of feminine friendship.
-Because, in a world where your parents, significant other, kids, boss, co-workers/employees and pets take priority, you sometimes need a little help taking care of yourself.
+If nothing else, it is essential to maintain the health of your other relationships!
+I have step-by-step instructions, not to mention girlfriends’ getaway ideas, to aid the cause of feminine friendship.
+Because, in a world where your parents, significant other, kids, boss, co-workers/employees, and pets take priority, you sometimes need a little help taking care of yourself.

 When planning a trip to celebrate our 50th birthdays this year, one friend volunteered her frequent flyer passes to help offset expenses.
 Shared hotel rooms were the order of the day, and we planned only one evening at a posh restaurant.
 The rest was buffets and whatever was close by and cheap.
 After all, it’s not what you spend that makes it a great time.
 It’s spending time with great friends!

-Step 4: One of you needs to step up and be the coordinator – and part of that job is assigning responsibilities to each person.
+One of you needs to step up and be the coordinator – and part of that job is assigning responsibilities to each person.
 Don’t make this stressful by making one person do all the legwork.

-Step 6: Everyone has their pet peeves, and mine is sitting in a restaurant doing math and arguing over who owes what for the meal, how to split it up, who had wine and who had tea, appetizer, dessert, etc. Kill me.
+Everyone has their pet peeves, and mine is sitting in a restaurant doing math and arguing over who owes what for the meal, how to split it up, who had wine, and who had tea, appetizer, dessert, etc. Kill me.
 If you will be sharing a meal or multiple meals together, decide in advance if you are going to split it evenly or if someone will pick it up and the others will pay their balances later to the one who “hosted.”
 Nothing puts the damper on a good time more than counting pennies.

-- In town or out of town spa retreat.
+In-town or out-of-town spa retreat.
 Everyone doesn’t have to do the same thing at the same time, but you should have lunch or dinner afterward and compare notes.
 Don’t forget to compliment each other on how relaxed and refreshed you look.

-- Wine Tasting.
+Wine Tasting.
 Host a blind wine tasting at someone’s house.
-Set a limit on cost per bottle so you’re comparing apples to apples, as it were.
+Set a limit on cost per bottle, so you’re comparing apples to apples, as it were.

-- Plan a leisurely day of shopping at antique stores, clothing outlets or galleries.
+Plan a leisurely day of shopping at antique stores, clothing outlets, or galleries.
 Again, lunch or dinner is a must.

-- Las Vegas.
 Swimming, gambling, eating, shopping, shows.
 Enough said.

 Movie night/weekend: Get together and watch your old favorites or find new ones.
-Go with a theme, like Disney night, Audrey Hepburn, Robert Redford or movies about travel.
+Go with a theme, like Disney night, Audrey Hepburn, Robert Redford, or movies about travel.
 Then organize the beverages and food around the theme.

-- Yoga Class.
+Yoga Class.
 Find a local yoga instructor who can help you and your friends Om and down dog in the privacy of your own home.
 Or, some instructors will hold a private class at their studio.
-Everyone can share the expense and a light meal afterward.
+Everyone can share the expense and have a light meal afterward.